Back-foot Elevated Dumbbell Split Squat

 Follow these step-by-step instructions to perform Back-foot Elevated Dumbbell Split Squat with proper form and technique.

-Stand about two feet in front of a bench or elevated surface, holding a dumbbell in each hand at your sides.
+Stand a few feet in front of a bench or elevated surface, holding a dumbbell in each hand with arms extended.

 Secondary Muscles